JFK Assassination Readers Guide: Reports, Videos, Archives, Events

-PatSpeer.com, Los Angeles, CA. Editor Patrick Speer, an entertainment industry veteran, has researched President Kennedy’s assassination full-time for three years beginning in 2003 and in part-time writing since then.
+PatSpeer.com, Los Angeles, CA. Editor Patrick Speer, an entertainment industry veteran, researched President Kennedy’s assassination full-time beginning in 2003 for three yeas, and in part-time writing since then.
 He has published thousands of commentaries and presented his findings at leading events in the field.
 One of his major topics has been to review mainstream documentaries featured in 2013 regarding the 50th anniversary of the death.
 Also, he produced a four-part documentary in 2007, The Mysterious Death of Number 35, attacking medical conclusions of the Warren Commission.
 He publishes also in the JFK Assassination section of The Education Forum, where he serves as moderator.

 Prouty.org.
 Len Olsanic, Director.
 This is a website devoted to the life and commentaries of the late L. Fletcher Prouty, left, an Air Force colonel who held high-level positions in the Eisenhower and Kennedy administration's Department of Defense.
 This website is curated by Black Ops Radio host Len Olsanic.
 It provides materials on the liaison between the Air Force and CIA during the Eisenhower and Kennedy administrations.
 Prouty served as the chief of special operations for the Joint Chiefs of Staff during the Kennedy years.
 A retired colonel of the U.S. Air Force, he ran the global system designed to provide military support for the clandestine activities of the CIA from 1955 to 1964.
 He was the author of JFK: The CIA, Vietnam, and the Plot to Assassinate John F. Kennedy.
 Skyhorse, 2013 (1996), and The Secret Team.
 Prentice Hall, 1973.